-Michael Stipe Opens Up About R.E.M. and President Trump: ‘It’s a Very Fucked Up Time to Be’
+Michael Stipe Opens Up About R.E.M. and President Trump: ‘It’s a Very F*cked Up Time to Be’

 “Some of the ‘misfits’ were kind enough—or actually fucking cool enough, truthfully—to say, ‘Hey, this pop band, these big guys over there, they’re fucking cool,’” Stipe remembers.
 “I can’t tell you how much that meant to us.
 Behind the scenes, Peter had moved to Seattle.
 He bought a house to raise his family.
 Kurt and Courtney [Love] bought the house next door because they wanted to live next door to Peter Buck.”

 For Stipe, that love was significant—especially considering the timing.
-R.E.M. was at its poppiest when Nirvana, Pearl Jam and their ilk ascended the charts.
+R.E.M. was at its poppiest when Nirvana, Pearl Jam, and their ilk ascended the charts.
 They could have easily been framed as “The Enemy.”

 And after the breakthrough success of “Shiny Happy People” and “Losing My Religion,” R.E.M. delivered these ruminations on death and loss; none of Automatic for the People’s singles had the commercial impact of Out of Time’s monster hits, but the album was an honest depiction of where Stipe was at the time.

 AIDS still loomed large.
 Stipe himself would be hit with rumors of his own status—with wild and widespread speculation that he was dying from the disease.
 He would later say he didn’t talk much about it then because of the people he had seen suffer; he didn’t want to further stigmatize their struggle.
-In fact, that pain was part of what inspired his approach to the lyrics when he heard the music Buck, Mills and Berry were working on.
+In fact, that pain was part of what inspired his approach to the lyrics when he heard the music Buck, Mills, and Berry were working on.

 “I went for the stuff that was super melodic and, in this case, unconsciously really somber and kind of dark,” Stipe explains.
 “That’s where I was.
 I’d watched so many people die of AIDS.
 My grandparents were going—they were on their way out.
 I had a sick dog that I was taking care of that was not gonna make it.
 And that sounds very conflating, but I was surrounded by death and by sadness and by darkness.
 I’m ultimately a really, really optimistic person and hopeful person.
 My glass is definitely half full.
 But there’s a darkness as well, and I get that from my father and I honor that from him.
 My sisters have it as well.
 It’s just very, very intense.
 Luckily, there’s the balance of hopefulness and optimism to kind of bring that darkness to a place of light.”